AnhDinh1401/Market-Research_TaiwanVeget/README.md

 # Market-Research_TaiwanVeget
-### Purpose: This project give an overall review about vegetable market in Tawain that will help my company build selling strategy in this market
+### This project provides a comprehensive overview of the vegetable market in Taiwan, which will assist my company in developing an effective sales strategy for this market."
 ### Technique tools I used in this project: Python, Excel
 ### To view more detail, Please download my Excel file!